Jrwolf99/MySecondBrain/main/dynamic.md

 ---
 # Dynamic

-Java is considered to be more dymanic than C or C++ becuase it is designed to adapt to an evolving environment.
+[[Java MOC]] is considered to be more dymanic than C or C++ becuase it is designed to adapt to an evolving environment.